ctjacobs/git-rdm/README.md

 ### git rdm show

 The full publication record maintained by the data repository service can be shown using `git rdm show`.
-For example, for the publication whose DOI is `????`, we have
+For example, for the publication whose Figshare publication ID is ?????? and DOI is `????`, we have

 ```
 ```

-# License
+## License
 ???????????

-# Contact
+## Contact

 Please send any questions or comments about Git-RDM via email to [Christian Jacobs](http://christianjacobs.uk) at <christian@christianjacobs.uk>.
-Any bugs should be reported via the project's [issue tracker](http://github.com/ctjacobs/git-rdm/issues).
+Any bugs should be reported using the project's [issue tracker](http://github.com/ctjacobs/git-rdm/issues).
+Contributions are welcome and should be made via a pull request.